raphaelfuchter/DaddyLive-m3u/README.md

 1. Choose the playlist format that suits your application or media player.
 2. Add the playlist URL to your IPTV application.
-3. Ensure that your application supports the required settings, such as setting the `Referer` header for streams to play.
+3. Ensure that your application supports the required settings, such as setting the required headers for streams to play.

 ## Playlist and EPG Syncing: